Camlytics Full User Guide

 All logs will be located in the% appdata% \ Camlytics \ Logs folder.

-If you want to prevent other users from changing any of the Camlytics settings, you can set the that will be required for any configuration changes.
+If you want to prevent other users from changing any of the Camlytics settings, you can set the password that will be required for any configuration changes.

 The transactions that require a password are listed below: